Haig and British generalship during the war

 An image, frequently used in publications during World War One, with portraits of prominent politicians and military figures including Sir Douglas Haig.View images from this item (1)

-Account of a journey through Germany after the Armistice from a private war diary by Major General Hunter-Weston
+Account of a journey through Germany after the Armistice from the private war diary of Major General Hunter-Weston

 Private war diary of Major General Sir Aylmer Gould Hunter-Weston recounting his journey through Germany in December 1918.View images from this item (2)

 We have been unable to locate the copyright holder in this material.
 Please contact firstname.lastname@example.org with any information you have regarding this item.

 Held by © The copyright status of HUNTER-WESTON PAPERS.
 Private War Diary.
 Vol. XIV.
 8th Army Corps [VIII Corps].
 After Armistice.
 11 Nov.1918-April 1919 is unknown.
 Please contact email@example.com if you have any information about this item.

 Reappraisal in the 1920s and 1930sDuring and after the end of the First World War the government commissioned or encouraged a number of works to foster opinion in favour of the war effort.
 These included volumes by Fortescue, Conan Doyle and Buchan that were fundamentally patriotic.
 This positive perception of the war did not, however, last long and the combination of the works of the war poets, memoirists, plays such as Journey’s End and novels such as All Quiet on the Western Front (despite not being necessarily anti-war), began to express a sense of futility.
 This feeling was reinforced by Britain’s post-war economic difficulties of declining industries, unemployment and labour unrest.